A Monte Carlo simulation of ion transport at finite temperatures: Collision frequency

 \subsection{Realistic cross sections}

-Calculations of the collision frequency are also done for a real cross section \cite{P94} for $Ar^+$ ions in their parent gas.
-In Fig.~\ref{slikaargon} we show the collision frequency calculated by different methods.
-Exact solution and calculation by the equation \ref{collfreq-eq10} are essentially identical on the scale of the Figure.
-We can see that approximate formula from \cite{RS03} should be improved further, as well as formula for the cold gas approximation.
-Also we can see that the analytic correction in (\ref{ni_vveliko}), (which is included for $v>2w$ in Fig.~(\ref{slikaargon})) fits the exact formula very well.
+Calculations of the collision frequency are also done for a realistic cross section \cite{P94} for Ar$^+$ ions in their parent gas.
+In Fig.~\ref{slikaargon} we show the collision frequency calculated using different methods.
+The exact calculation by using the functional form of the cross section from \cite{P94} in the definition (\ref{nidef}) and the calculation based on equation (\ref{collfreq-eq10}) are essentially identical on the scale of the Figure.
+We can see that the approximate formula from \cite{RS03} (the dashed line) should be improved further (toward the solid line).
+The formula (\ref{ni_coldgas}) for cold gas approximation (the dash-dotted line) is obviously inaccurate.
+However it could be cured by the the analytic correction in (\ref{ni_vveliko}) (for illustration, the correction is showed $v>2w$).
 Relative difference between the exact formula (\ref{def_kolizionav}) and formula (\ref{ni_vveliko}) is less than $1.3\cdot10^{-3}$ for $v>2w$, and less than $7.2\cdot10^{-6}$ for $v>6w$.
-Having in mind that relative difference between the exact formula and the cold gas approximation (\ref{ni_coldgas}) even at $v=18w$ is greater than $10^{-3}$ and increases with decreasing $v$ we may conclude that corrected form of calculation is necessary.
+Having in mind that the relative difference between the exact formula and the cold gas approximation (\ref{ni_coldgas}) even at $v=18w$ is greater than $10^{-3}$ and increases with decreasing $v$, we may conclude that the corrected form of calculation is necessary.
 For large $v/w$ limit and in order to save the computational time the analytic form (\ref{ni_vveliko}) of the correction term is very useful and sufficiently accurate for all practical purposes.

+The main point of this paper is to provide a technique to treat thermal collisions and then to provide benchmark results to test other codes.
+Thus we do not enter detailed discussions on the ion transport in argon and we do not discuss relative merits of different sources or experimental data or the analysis that ensued as we could add very little to that which is provided in \cite{P94,MM88} and other relevant papers.